Debt to Income Ratio

 Understanding the qualifying ratio

-Most underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, auto loans, child support, etcetera.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes payments on credit cards, car loans, child support, etcetera.

 With a 28/36 qualifying ratio